Otto Jespersen: Academic life and work

 Jespersen was a professor of English at the University of Copenhagen from 1893 to his retirement in 1925.
 This was not such a comfortable position: in 1911 he published an article in the newspaper Politiken describing poor conditions for academic work (serious underfunding, and the lack of a compulsory retirement age for professors), and also how he had got his wife to promise to shoot him if he failed to retire at 65.
 He remained something of a radical, in a magazine article published in 1914 he made further recommendations: that Denmark should have more than one university (its second would only arrive in 1928), that a Faculty of Divinity did not belong in a modern university, that there should be financial incentives for students to proceed to postgraduate work, and more.
 However, although Jespersen succeeded in having Latin removed as a compulsory minor, it can be inferred (Note: "[I]t seems easy to see Jespersen's hand" in the new status of Chaucer; this was "the Jespersen who created three sacred cows (Chaucer, Spenser and Milton) to join Shakespeare".) that he backed the compulsory inclusion of Chaucer, Spenser and Milton in the English course.

 Jespersen was Dean of the Faculty of Arts from November 1904 to November 1906; and Rector (vice-chancellor, or president) of the university from November 1920 to November 1921.
 Among his engagements while Rector was an address at the inauguration in March 1921 of the Institute of Theoretical Physics (later renamed Niels Bohr Institute).
 Another was a speech (Note: Reprinted in Jespersen, Otto (1932).
 "Tanker og Studier") welcoming new students in September 1921: "he exhorts [them] to absorb the scholarly and scientific tradition (to the extent of being critical of their professors!), the only genuine hallmark of academics".

+Jespersen was the third President of the Modern Humanities Research Association, for the years 1920–21.
+His presidential address, delivered in 1921, was titled 'Our Title and its Import'.